Traditional weaving workshop: Eurobodalla

 Book now

-Join a senior Aboriginal NPWS guide on a traditional weaving workshop at Mystery Bay lookout in Eurobodalla National Park.
+Join a Aboriginal NSW National Parks guide for a traditional weaving workshop at Mystery Bay lookout in Eurobodalla National Park.

 Learn how to weave with grasses, reeds and natural materials.
 After you’ve honed your skills, you’ll have the opportunity to weave your own souvenir to take home with you.